itsmostafa/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

     * Backups must be operated by the user
 * Overall, EBS-backed instances should fit most applications workloads

+#### EBS Multi-Attach

+* Attach the same EBS volumes to multiple EC2 instances in the same AZ

 #### EBS Summary

 * EBS can be attached to only one instance at a time